My Favorite Gluten-Free and Dairy-Free Substitutes

 I have a new favorite: Violife makes the most convincing cheese slices ever.
 Srsly, I can’t get enough of them.
 So far I’ve tried the “mature” cheddar slices, which are good enough to literally just eat by themselves, and the parmesan style, which is also amazing.
 This literally brings a whole new world of possibilities – not to mention, you never have to miss grilled cheese again.
 It’s really so. good.
 They have a “feta” variety as well which doesn’t have the feta texture exactly (though if you kind of rake it with a fork, you get close), but does have a very pleasing flavor on a salad.
 Their shreds are good too.

 The Daiya Monterrey Jack block is another really convincing option.
+(Lately Daiya has been changing some of their recipes so read the labels every time.)
 I don’t like any of their other varieties, and the pre-shredded is nowhere near as good as the block.
 But if you want some cheezey satisfaction, the Monterrey Jack definitely will give you that.
 You’ll know it’s not exactly cheeze, but it’s close enough that you don’t mind too much.
 It doesn’t melt like cheese does, but it does get warm and soft and that’s also sufficiently satisfying.

 Kite Hill, on the other hand, is pretty much indistinguishable from the real thing.
 They make cream cheese, ricotta, goat-style, and soft-ripened (brie!) cheeses, all from almond milk.
 They’re out of this world, you really must go get some now!